PlanterApp/planter_blog/content/posts/going-green-with-native-plants/index.md

 "Non-native" and "invasive" get mixed up a lot.
 Not every non-native plant is invasive.
 Lavender is native to the Mediterranean, but you can find it worldwide now, and it isn’t doing any harm.
 To be considered “invasive,” a non-native plant needs to cause damage to the ecosystem.
 An invasive plant can crowd out or take over the local plants.
 In the southern United States, kudzu, an Asian vine, can grow a foot a day in early summer and smother plants around it.
 In the Pacific Northwest, English ivy can overwhelm whole forests.
 Plants labeled as "noxious weeds" can also cause a lot of problems and tend to be non-natives.

 Many plants sold at garden centers are considered non-native and “exotic.”
 They can survive in our gardens, but they might need extra attention and care.
 Depending on where you live, non-native plants may have higher water needs, more problems with pests, and a greater nutrient need.
-More fertilizers, more water, and pest control can mean you use more resources, money, and time to keep them looking their best.
+Using fertilizers, extra water, and extra pest control can mean you spend more resources, money, and time to keep them looking their best.
 That said, there are low-maintenance non-natives.
 Mediterranean plants like thyme and rosemary are fuss-free if given sufficient drainage.

 **By planting more native species you may:**